 When pain becomes a major problem and less potent pain relievers are ineffective, doctors may try corticosteroid (steroid) injections into the joint.
 Corticosteroid shots are useful only if inflammation is present in the joint.
 Relief from pain and inflammation is of short duration, and this treatment is rarely used for chronic osteoarthritis.
 The American College of Rheumatology does not recommend these injections for hand osteoarthritis.

 Corticosteroid injections are usually given every 3 months.
 People should not have more than 2 or 3 injections a year, since there is some concern that repeated injections over the long term may be harmful.
 Because long-term use of corticosteroids has many potentially serious side effects, steroid medications are never given by mouth (systemically) for the treatment of osteoarthritis.

 Injections of hyaluronic acid (Hyalgan, Synvisc, and Euflexxa) into the joint, a procedure called viscosupplementation, is a controversial treatment for knee osteoarthritis.
 Evidence indicates that these injections provide modest, short-term pain relief at best.
 Some studies suggest these injections may increase the risk for swelling and inflammation.
 The American Academy of Orthopedic Surgeons no longer recommends viscosupplementation as a treatment for people with symptomatic osteoarthritis of the knee.

 If lifestyle measures and medications fail to relieve pain and increase function, surgery may be an option.
 Certain surgical procedures can help relieve pain if medications fail.
 Even with these procedures, joint replacement may still be needed later on.

 When osteoarthritis becomes so severe that pain and immobility make normal functioning impossible, people may be eligible for artificial (prosthetic) joint implants using a procedure called arthroplasty.
 Arthroplasty involves removing the surfaces of the joint and replacing them with an artificial material made of metal, plastic, or other material.

-Hip replacement is the most established and successful replacement procedure, followed by knee replacement.
+Hip replacement (total hip arthroplasty) is the most established and successful replacement procedure, followed by knee replacement.
 Other joint surgeries (shoulders, elbows, wrists, and fingers) are less common, and some arthritic joints (in the spine, for instance) cannot yet be treated in this manner.

 In evaluating the need for surgery, a person's pain and disability are more important considerations than age or other factors (such as weight).